nwplus/web-dev-intro/README.md

   <img height="150" src=".screenshots/nwplus-logo.png">
 </p>

-# ✨Getting Started with Your Portfolio Website 🌌
+# ✨ Getting Started with Your Portfolio Website

 Hey there! 👋 So you want to learn web development, but don't know where to start?
 Worry not, we are here to guide you through the practicalities of web dev by teaching you the fundamentals of HTML/CSS!